 8. Stressed And Anxious Maine Coons Cry

-Stress and anxiety are one of the most likely causes of Maine Coon crying, and should never be ignored because they negatively impact upon the cats health and wellbeing.
+Stress and anxiety are one of the most likely causes of Maine Coon crying, and should never be ignored because they negatively impact the cat’s health and wellbeing.

-Signals that your Maine Coon is stressed, frustrated or anxious (source):
+Signals that your Maine Coon is stressed, frustrated or anxious (source 1):